RathiRohit/surang/README.md

 - Large binary resources (like images & other media files) will probably fail to load over tunneled connection.

+- As Surang client itself connects to surang-server through WebSocket connection, trying to use WebSockets over the tunnel will probably not work.

 ---

 #### How is Surang different from [localtunnel](https://github.com/localtunnel/localtunnel)?